RadimBaca/Plagiat_detection/README.md

 ## Installation

 First of all it is necessary to prepare a PostgreSQL database where you will store the data.
+We use files having a format where the first six or seven characters is a person login.
+Therefore we automaticaly extract the login from the file name and store it in the projekty table.

 ```sql
 create extension pg_trgm;